 '''

 bool alreadyInTransaction = DatabaseHandler.InTransaction;

-if(!alreadyInTransaction)
+if (!alreadyInTransaction)

 DatabaseHandler.BeginTransaction();

 try

+{

 // execute a series of methods,

 // they will all be in the same transaction

 AddUser();

 SetAccessRights();

-// we are only responsible for committing the transaction
+// we are only responsible for commiting the transaction

 // if we were the ones to start it

 if(!alreadyInTransaction)

 DatabaseHandler.Commit();

+catch

-} catch
+}

-if(!alreadyInTransaction)
+{

+if (!alreadyInTransaction)

 DatabaseHandler.Rollback();

 throw;

 '''

-1.3.4 StarSuite.Core.Modules
+1.2.9.StarSuite.Core.Modules

 The StarSuite.Core.Modules namespace contains the classes and interfaces necessary for creating modules.
-To give an example of a module EPiServer Community is actually one of them.
-And further down the module tree EPiServer Community has its own modules.
+To give an example of a module StarCommunity is actually one of them.
+And further down the module tree StarCommunity has its own modules.

-1.3.5 StarSuite.Core.Globalization
+1.2.10.
+StarSuite.Core.Globalization